ACTE Congressional Recess Packet

 - CTE Policy Watch blog—The blog is updated regularly with the latest CTE policy news.

-- Targeting the Media page—A strong media campaign that utilizes newspapers, radio and television can reach large numbers of people and policymakers with the CTE message.
+- Targeting the Media page—A strong media campaign that utilizes newspapers, radio and television can reach a large numbers of people and policymakers with the CTE message.

 - Fact sheets and Issue Briefs—ACTE has many publications that highlight CTE’s role in a variety of important policy issues, including dropout recovery, STEM education, career guidance and economic competitiveness.
-Please review this information to help craft your advocacy message.

 - Share Your CTE Story—Personal stories are a vital tool when discussing the impact of federal legislation on students, classrooms and teachers.
 ACTE will use your story in our efforts to advocate for CTE on Capitol Hill.